shaekuronen/grunt-ejs-static/README.md

 Optional
 Type: `String`

 Global data can be included.
-To include, add into data.json
+To include, add into data.json and specify that key as options.global_data

 #### options.index_page
 Optional